Sheep-y/Modnix/README.md

 ## User Features

 1. Easy to use.
-One-click setup, simple mod manager, detailed diagnostic log.
+One-click setup, simple mod manager, detailed log.
+(Linux Steam [see here](https://github.com/Sheep-y/Modnix/issues/32).)
 2. Support advanced mods, such as *real* Skip Intro, as well as most legacy mods.
 3. See and edit mod config for compatible mods.
 4. Quick access to mod files, communities, resources, and of course the game.